rviscomi/eslint-plugin-capo/README.md

 ## Background

 This plugin implements the validation rules from [capo.js](https://github.com/rviscomi/capo.js), a tool for determining the optimal order of elements in the HTML `<head>`.
-While capo.js focuses on ordering, this ESLint plugin focuses on validating that head elements are correct, accessible, and performant.

 ## Contributing